Drasco, Arkansas

 Drasco is an unincorporated community and census-designated place (CDP) in Cleburne County, Arkansas, United States, with a ZIP code of 72530.
 Drasco lies just northeast of Greers Ferry Lake and includes the lakeside community of Tannenbaum.

 It was first listed as a CDP in the 2020 census with a population of 144.

 Education

-Public education for elementary and secondary students is provided by Concord School District, Concord Elementary school, and Concord High School (located in Concord).
+Public education for elementary and secondary students is provided by Concord School District, which operates Concord Elementary School and Concord High School (located in Concord).